 Have you heard?
 The OutLook Study has finished seeking input from LGBTQ folks on their experiences in Waterloo Region though our online survey, but we are still seeking participants for future interviews and/or focus groups.
 If you would like to know more please contact us at firstname.lastname@example.org

 We would like to thank everyone who filled out the survey and those who helped us give voice to those who are usually silenced.
-We recognize the importance of these data, so we will update www.outlookstudy.ca with the results sometime in 2017.
-Stay tuned!
+We recognize the importance of these data, so we will update www.outlookstudy.ca with the results as they become available.

 Do you enjoy meeting new people?
 Teaching new things to others?
 Want to make a difference in your community?
 Come volunteer with us!

 Peers are defined by the GMSH Department as those who self-identify as members of the Lesbian, Gay, Bisexual, Transgender, and/or Queer community, including those living with and without HIV.
 Peer opportunities for this program include:

 - Condom Pack Stuffing Parties – roughly once a month on a Tuesday from 6 to 9 p.m., volunteers assemble condom/lube packs for the GMSH Department’s various programs.
 There is no previous training or experience required for these positions, though volunteers need to be able to make it to our office and be able to utilize fine motor skills for up to three hours.
 Volunteers for these positions do not need to identify as peers to qualify.